woohoolabs/yin/README.md

 }
 ```

-Documents may also have a meta section which can contain any non-standard information.
-The example above adds information about pagination to the document.
+Documents may also have a "meta" member which can contain any non-standard information.
+The example above adds
+information about pagination to the document.

 Note that the `domainObject` property is a variable of any type (in this case it is a hypothetical collection),
 and this is the main "subject" of the document.